Pocket Watch FAQ

 What are jewels?

 Jeweled movements are common in all American antique pocket watches, with the exception of "Dollar Watches."
 Jewels are hard minerals that are added to the mechanics of the watch to prevent wear at pivot and collision points.
-The number of jewels is usually a direct indication of the quality of the watch.
-A low-end watch will have usually have 7-11 jewels.
+The number of jewels is typically a direct indication of the quality of the watch.
+A low-end watch will have generally contain 7-11 jewels.
 Quality movements will have at least 15-17 jewels.
 And, premium watches will contain 21 jewels or more.
 Watches that contain a higher jewel count tend to be more reliable and last longer.
 Please visit our jewel information page to learn how to accurately count the jewels.

 What do the size designations mean?

 Pocket watches come in various sizes, usually noted as a number followed by an "s."
 This is a standardized sizing used in the industry, much like shoe sizes.
 The larger the number preceding the "s," the larger the pocket watch.
 The size is based on the measurement of the movement inside the watch, and not the watch case.
 A 18s or 16s pocket watch is a common size for a gentleman's watch.
 Please visit our size chart to lookup measurements of common movement sizes.

 If a watch has been "adjusted," it is a sign of quality.
 An adjusted movement has been tuned to keep accurate time under various positions and conditions.
 Medium grade watches usually are adjusted to 3 positions (dial up, dial down, pendant up).
 After 1908, all railroad pocket watches were required to be adjusted to at least 5 positions (dial up, dial down, pendant up, pendant left, pendant right).
 Watches can also be adjusted to temperature and isochronism, which was common in premium watches.